sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/02-devices-and-workstations-assessment.md

 #### Configuring Automatic Updates for Corporate-Enrolled iOS Devices

-**Has the organization configured automatic iOS update policies for corporate-enrolled devices to simplify the update management experience and ensure compliance with required security levels?**
+**Has the organization configured automatic iOS update policies for corporate-enrolled devices to simplify the update management experience and ensure compliance with required security levels?** (Score Legacy)

 - **Legacy:** The organization lacks a formal policy for automating iOS updates on corporate-enrolled devices, leading to inconsistent application of updates and potential vulnerabilities due to outdated software.
     - **Indicators:**